About

 Say hello to Kelley

-Kelley Vogel (Chris’s other half) has officially joined the team.
-Kelley has over a decade of experience working in the architectural services industry.
+Kelley Vogel (Chris’s other half) has over a decade of experience working in the architectural services industry.
 Since the beginning of the pandemic (which coincided with the birth of Chris and Kelley’s second child, Matilda) she has taken time away from architecture to spend time with the kids and talk shop with Chris.
 Her experience includes project management, proposal writing and RFQ development, technical writing, grant writing, research and business development.
 At CVD she will assist with marketing efforts including social media, blogging and business development.

 Testimonial